What is a California Utility Bond?

 - Los Angeles Department of Water and Power Bond

-Surety Authority professionals are able to help customers with their utility bond requirements regardless of the company requiring them.
+Surety Authority professionals can help customers with their utility bond requirements regardless of the company requiring them.

 Why Do I Need a California Utility Bond?